matias-gonz/mag-analyst/README.md

 ## External libraries

-MagAnalyst currently uses the following libraries:
+MagAnalyst currently uses the following third-party libraries:
 * [minimize](https://www.mathworks.com/matlabcentral/fileexchange/24298-minimize) to find the constrained minimum of the objective function starting at the user’s initial estimates.

 ## Examples